Gallagher (comedian): Career

 After college, Gallagher began working as comic/musician Jim Stafford's road manager.
-Stafford and Gallagher traveled to California in 1969, during which time Gallagher decided to perform as well.
+Stafford and Gallagher traveled to California in 1969; during which time, Gallagher decided to perform as well.
 He began honing his own comedy act while frequenting both The Comedy Store and The Ice House.
 He performed twice on The Tonight Show when Johnny Carson was hosting, though Carson disliked prop comedy.
 He first appeared on the show on December 5, 1975, when he demonstrated his prop, "The Tonight Show Home Game", and again on May 9, 1979.
 He also performed several times on the show when guest hosts were filling in for Carson.
-Additionally, Gallagher made an appearance on The Mike Douglas Show, one on The Merv Griffin Show, and several at Playboy Clubs.
+Additionally, Gallagher made appearances on The Mike Douglas Show, The Merv Griffin Show, The Smothers Brothers Comedy Hour, and at the Playboy Clubs.

-Gallagher's first comedy special, An Uncensored Evening, was the first comedy stand-up special ever to air on cable television.
-In contrast to other popular stand-up comics of the era who transitioned to sitcom and movie roles, Gallagher remained for the most part a touring comedian, and he once noted that he performed "200 shows a year for 35 years."
+In contrast to other popular stand-up comics of the era who transitioned to sitcom and movie roles, Gallagher remained mostly a touring comedian, and he once noted that he performed "200 shows a year for 35 years."
 Per Variety magazine, he did over 3,500 live shows over the course of his career.

 Running for governor (as an independent) in the 2003 California gubernatorial recall election, Gallagher finished 16th out of 135 candidates with 5,466 votes.